doddahulugappa/ProductBackend/README.md

 # Usage Guide
 - Open the url in any browser (http://HOST/api-docs)
-- get JWT token by passing username & password
+- register user using /register/ endpoint
-- Authorise using JWT token
+- get JWT token by passing username & password using /token/ endpoint
-`Bearer <JWTTOKEN>`
+- Authorise using JWT token like below while pasting token in the box `Bearer <JWTTOKEN>`
 - explore all other endpoints